Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 ![Cleaned Audio waveform](https://github.com/Faridacoding/API-Documentation-Samples/blob/main/Machine%20Learning%20Voice%20Assistant/Cleaned%20Audio%20graph.jpg)

+- The straight line implies silence in audio.
+- The waveform represents human voice utterring the word **"Done"**

 # [](displayline)

 ## 11. Removing Stationary noise for Deep Learning Model Training

-- Machine Learning Models require large datasets for training a model to achieve higher prediction scores(accuracy metrics) for that model.
+- Machine Learning Models require large datasets for training a model to achieve higher prediction scores (accuracy metrics) for that model.
 Similarly, for Deep learning models, a larger dataset with small size is required for model training to be successful and to have higher accuracy metrics.
 AVICAR is designed to be used for these types of use cases.

 - In the previous section, a sample cleaning with single audio file was tested.
 In this section, the entire dataset will be cleaned using the steps discussed in the previous section.
 This cleaned dataset can be used for training Deep Learning models.